tmf-chris/filesapp/README.md

 search, simply start typing into the field at the top of the column - the searching is a "startsWith" comparator for simplicity.

+The name of each file is clickable; upon doing so the file will open in a new browser tab.
+This was chosen over a strict "straight download" behaviour, as it is faster to debug whether the correct file is uploaded.

 ### Possible improvements

 * Store files in S3 and allow retrieval of them via signed urls with an